hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

 title: Unlimited networks (I)
 ---

-Suppose you have 100 nodes; each of them has its own x and y spatial coordinates in kilometers.
+Suppose you have 100 nodes; each of them has its own x and y spatial coordinates.
 You are interested in learning how the structure of the network composed of the nodes and the edges forming between them affects the system dynamics.
 Unfortunately, you have no clue whether there is an edge between any two nodes and, therefore, cannot conclude the configuration of the spatial network.
 What should you do to generate testable/hypothetical networks in order to answer the interesting question you have in mind?

 ![_config.yml]({{site.baseurl}}/images/hundred_nodes.jpeg)

 An intuitive solution is, based on the knowledge you have about the system, deciding whether there is an edge between two nodes.
-Let's say, if the geometric distance between any two nodes is smaller than _d_ kilometers, the two nodes are connected.
+Let's say, if the geometric distance between any two nodes is smaller than _d_ (kilometers), the two nodes are connected.
 Otherwise, they are not.

 In R, we can easily reproduce the nodes data in the above plot.